Things Spain is known for in food

 Siesta is well known during the afternoon hours, and it is a long and common tradition practiced throughout southern Europe and the Mediterranean, which is an opportunity for farm workers to sleep after their heavy lunch, and to avoid working in the hottest hours during the day, but in modern Spain, the nap was abandoned to some extent Great, and in a poll since 2009, almost 60% confirmed that they had not taken a nap, compared to only 16% dropping daily, but this new habit was associated with a 37% higher death rate due to the coronary arteries.

 Things Spain is known for in culture

-Although the flamenco dance style in Spain dates back to the origins of Roma music in Eastern Europe,
+Although the flamenco dance style in Spain dates back to the origins of Rome music in Eastern Europe,

 However, the sound of flamenco is unique in Spain, specifically in Andalusia, in Extremadura, and Murcia.
 Flamenco dance consists of specific parts: singing, guitar playing, dancing, hand clapping and finger gesture, and it is celebrated and practiced all over the world, and surprisingly, there are more flamenco dance academies in Japan than in Spain